 Claim #4: Intent Data

 TECHNICALLY POSSIBLE BUT OVERSOLD.
-There are a lot of companies who are reselling Bombora's intent data offering.
+There are a lot of companies who are reselling intent data offering from a very small number of upstream providers.
 The idea is that you can find out which companies are actively searching for your type of product.
 From a technology perspective, this requires smooth execution of all three of the following steps:

 - Massive collection of B2B internet traffic